 Because I don't have a magic wand, but I do have a camera.
 If a photo I took can ease someone's broken heart even a fraction, then that's why I will keep rolling in the mud (hoping it's mud), trudging into the frozen creek, and standing on my head to snag the perfect dog's POV.

-"This was a sad day bc I knew I only had about 20 hours left with Shylo, but they made beautiful family photos too.
+"This was a sad day because I knew I only had about 20 hours left with Shylo, but they made beautiful family photos too.
 If you're considering this, do it.
 Kris is a different kind of person that can do this.
 Truly an Angel!
-Thank you so much Kris!
-Love, Lindsay, Cooper and Tucker"

 "This photo shoot meant the world to us, and was such an important opportunity for our family to come together once more to help say our goodbyes.
 We had been working up the courage to help Tegan transition, but George's cancer diagnosis came just days before we had to let him go.
 The morning after these pictures were taken, we made arrangements for our two sick pups to walk together across the Rainbow Bridge.
 Our hearts are broken with this double loss; words simply cannot express our gratitude for Furever Friends and Kris' willingness to meet with us on our very short time line to accommodate.
 Our lives are richer because of our dogs' presence in them!
 The only thing I would have done differently is to have done more family pictures including our three dogs when we still had the opportunity; this situation came up out of left field and completely took us by surprise. " -Laura